M.A.D.E.

 M.A.D.E. (backronym of Money, Attitude, Direction, and Education) is the third studio album by American rapper Memphis Bleek, released by Get Low Records, Roc-A-Fella Records, and Def Jam Recordings.
-Originally scheduled for a summer 2003 release, the album was ultimately released on December 16, 2003.
+Originally scheduled for a summer 2003 release, the album was released on December 16, 2003.
 The album reached #35 on the Billboard 200 charts.

 The first single released from the album was "Round Here" which features fellow American rappers Trick Daddy and T.I. and production from Just Blaze.
 The second single was "Need Me In Your Life" which featured Nate Dogg.